 Fusoya joined our party.
 He was obviously meant to be some sort of super character given his massive spell list, but in all honesty he came off as limited too us and would only be useful in certain circumstances.
 This was because, like Tellah, he was short on MP (only 160, when Rydia and Rosa had in the neighbourhood of 400-500).
 Still, we had a little fun flinging Meteor at wandering monsters, and returned to the Lunar Whale.
 There, we returned to the surface, and were immediately caught by a rogue cinematic.
 We were too late!
 Golbez had already used the power of the crystals to awaken… The Giant of Babil!

 Somehow, which we must not think about, the blue planet was hiding not only a giant tower but a giant steampunk mech, which had not been mentioned in even the smallest clue, including the clues of a consistent narrative, as this didn’t seem to fit in at all.
-One must assume that it is a part of Golbez’s plan to get to the moon, though that little detail never actually comes up.
+One must assume that it is a part of Golbez’s plan to get to the moon, though that little detail never actually comes to fruition.
 Alternately, it might have been part of Zemus’ plan to wipe out the Humans, but what was the deal with Golbez’s abandoned plan to get to the moon?
 One way or the other, Golbez just uses the thing burn some grass (“No!” screams Rydia, who knew that grass like a brother).
 For what it’s worth, I have to give the remake’s 3D animators credit for once, in that this was one of their few acceptable new cinematics, while the others looked like they were popped out a 3DS Max term project.
 In general terms, the inspiration the Giant must have had on FFVII’s Weapons is immediately obvious, but in reverse, the inspiration VII must have had on this new cinematic is also obvious.